AnshanaM/COMP2024-AIM-CW-Group014/src/README.md

 ## Prerequisites
 Create a new IntelliJ Project named "COMP2024-CW-Group014".
-Place the ACO, GGACGT, MBS and SA package directories from the submitted folder into the new project's **src** folder.
+Place the ACO, GGACGT, MBS and SA package directories and the BPP.txt from the submitted folder into the new project's **src** folder.

 Before running any of the algorithms implemented, ensure the following project directory is maintained.